 2025 HOLDAY FOOD DRIVE

-Please join the Holiday Drive, with non-perishables and toys!
-And financial donations help the Pantry make purchases from the VT Foodbank at a substantial discount.
+Our financial donations help the Pantry make purchases from the VT Foodbank at a substantial discount.
 Write your check out to Sheffield Food Pantry and mail it to Town of Wheelock, PO Box 1328, Lyndonville VT 05851.
 Thank you!

 Another success!
 This is the sole fundraiser for Wheelock Community Initiative.
 Thanks to all who participated.
 Various other Wheelock and Sheffield residents held yard sales the same day.
 We hope everyone enjoyed themselves, found great bargains and reduced the load on our waste stream with "re-homing" usable goods.